gstrezoski/chained-mapster/infra/README.md

 # infra directory

-This `infra` directory contains azd files used for `azd provision`.
+This `infra` directory contains azd files used for `azd provision` and isn't used by the sample application.